Spanish meatballs, albondigas, or tapas; these are the best meatballs in tomato sauce I’ve ever had, Spanish food at its best.

 A tapa is not a particular kind of food; it can be almost anything (even paella) as long as the portion is small.

-Then you could also have potatoes in a spicy sauce – patatas bravas, potatoes with aioli, or “wrinkled” potatoes.
-Ham croquettes, pickles on toothpicks, olives, salted cod, fried calamari, dough pockets stuffed with meat or vegetables, and prawns.
+You could also have potatoes in a spicy sauce - patatas bravas, potatoes with aioli, or “wrinkled” potatoes.
+Mushroom tapas, ham croquettes, pickles on toothpicks, salted cod, fried calamari, dough pockets stuffed with meat or vegetables, and prawns are also options.

-You could also have cheese with anchovies on top (definitely something for me), octopus, fried green peppers (I've made them quite often myself), deviled eggs, and so on.
+You could also have cheese with anchovies on top (definitely something for me), octopus, fried green peppers, deviled eggs, and so on.

 Meatball ingredients

-- Other ingredients: egg, bread crumbs, and olive oil for frying the balls.
+Other ingredients: Egg, bread crumbs, and olive oil are used to fry the balls.

 Sauce ingredients